 - Cloud Ladder House – currently seventh largest cave room in the world.
-Area of this cave room is 51,158 m² – as large as eight football fields.
+The area of this cave room is 51,158 m² – as large as eight football fields.
 The ceiling is more than 250 m high and the volume is approximately 5.8 million m³.
 Mist rises from the stream and forms clouds which are trapped near the ceiling of the cave room.

 - Crusty Duvets – 1.86 km long, spacious passage with giant stalagmites and countless gypsum crystals.

 - The Sea of Tranquility – enormous passage where nitrates were mined in the past.